• Skip to primary navigation

 Different Kinds of Map Question

-There are three main types of map question:
+There are three main types of map questions:

-The first kind is very rare, as it only requires you to use the present simple and it is impossible for any comparisons to be made.
+The first kind is very rare, as it only requires you to use the present simple, and no comparisons can be made.

-The second kind does come up occasionally and would require you to use present and future tenses.
+The second kind occasionally comes up and requires you to use present and future tenses.
 This kind of question is normally about the future development of a town or city.
 It requires the same vocabulary as the other two.

 The third is the most common and will be the main focus of this post.

-You will normally be shown two maps, as above and asked to select and report the main features, and make comparisons where relevant.
-You will obviously be using both present and past tenses to describe the maps and how the town has developed.
+You will normally be shown two maps, as above and asked to select and report the main features and make comparisons where relevant.
+You will obviously use both present and past tenses to describe the maps and how the town has developed.

 Source: Cambridge English Practice Papers.